Tate's Cairn Tunnel

 Tate's Cairn Tunnel is a four-lane road tunnel in Hong Kong.
 Constructed as part of Route 2, it links Diamond Hill, New Kowloon with Siu Lek Yuen, Sha Tin, New Territories East.
 It opened on 26 June 1991.

 Its toll plaza is situated on the Sha Tin side, leading to Tate's Cairn Highway, Sha Lek Highway and various local roads.
 The tunnel joins the Kwun Tong Bypass and is connected with Lung Cheung Road and Hammer Hill Road and several local roads on the Kowloon side.

 Tate's Cairn Tunnel is the third longest road tunnel in the New Territories and in Hong Kong, and the second longest over land, with the northbound tube having a length of 3913 m and southbound tube having a length of 3945 m, after Tuen Mun–Chek Lap Kok Tunnel (at 3.1 miles) and Lung Shan Tunnel (3 miles) – It was the longest when it opened.

 History

+Before the tunnel, the traffic between Diamond Hill and Sha Toon had grown 12% annually since 1977, leading to heavy traffic jams at the Lion Rock Tunnel.
+The HK authorities deemed it unfeasible to further increase traffic through that tunnel.
+The feasibility study of the tunnel was approved on 2 May 1986 and granted to the companies Gammon Construction and Nishimatsu.

-Construction of the Tate's Cairn Tunnel, begun in July 1988, was carried out by a joint venture between Gammon Construction and Nishimatsu.
+Construction of the Tate's Cairn Tunnel, begun in July 1988, was also granted to Gammon Construction and Nishimatsu's joint venture, the Tate's Cairn Tunnel Company (TCTC), who also won the concession of the tunnel for 30 years.
 Nishimatsu built the tunnel and the two ventilation buildings, while Gammon constructed the approach roads and buildings.
+The tunnel boring was completed in August 1989.
+Technical difficulties encountered doubled the final cost of construction ($2.15 billion).

 The tunnel opened to traffic at 8:00 pm on 26 June 1991.
-It was reported that traffic in the Lion Rock Tunnel dropped 20 per cent during the Tate's Cairn Tunnel's first day of operation.
+With an initial toll of HK$4, the tunnel was used by 39,000 vehicles in its first 21 hours of operation, and traffic in the Lion Rock Tunnel dropped 20 per cent during the Tate's Cairn Tunnel's first day of operation.
 The tunnel was formally inaugurated by Governor David Wilson on 1 July that year.

+The original radio re-broadcasting systems of the tunnel was replaced in September 2001, to enhance the radio signals so that motorists could listen more clearly to the broadcasts from various channels.

+Over the years, the tunnel's rising prices drove trucks to prefer the Lion Rock Tunnel route (where tolls remained fixed), leading to a loss of market share on motorized traffic in the area.
+In November 2023, the HKeToll system (electronic toll collection service) was installed in the tunnel.